- Overview

 Mon., Nov.
 16 Munnar | Eravikulam National Park

 The Kerala Region of India is lush and inviting to explore.
 We are up and out very early this morning to visit the Eravikulam (Rajamalai) National Park.
 The park has scenic high mountains and provides home to endangered Nilgiri Tahr, a goat-like grazing mammal.
-This and surrounding areas are great places to also find White-bellied Sholakili, Palani Laughingthrush, Nilgiri Wood-Pigeon, Nilgiri Flowerpecker, and other key birds—if you can take your eyes off the scenery.
+This and surrounding areas are great places to also find White-bellied Sholakili, Palani Laughingthrush, Nilgiri Wood-Pigeon, Nilgiri Flowerpecker and other key birds – if you can take your eyes off the scenery.
 We also keep our eyes peeled for Hill Swallow and Dusky Crag-Martin.

 The Rajamalai Hills in Munnar are part of the Western Ghat Biosphere Reserve, in the northern part of the Southern Western Ghats, an area known as High Ranges.
 The scenic landscape of High Ranges encompasses the widest and highest reaches of the Western Ghats in Kerala.
 A variety of habitats include high elevation montane-forests and grasslands, humid and high elevation forests, humid mid-elevation and humid low elevation evergreen forests in the windward side and dry forests in the Anjanad Valley.

 The High Ranges are rich in avian diversity with more than 300 species of birds including 15 of 16 Western Ghat endemics.
-Being part of the “sky-islands,” the shola forests in the hills are home to unique endemic species that are still being researched and documented.
+Being part of the “sky-islands,” the shola forests in the hills are home to unique endemic species that are yet being researched and documented.

 Accommodations at Tall Trees Lodge or similar (B,L,D)